 This how-to demonstrates how to export a PKCS #12 file from Keychain Access, the key and password manager built into macOS.
 PKCS #12 (also commonly referred to as as PFX) is a binary format that can be used to store an X.509 certificate, its private » Continue Reading.

 Installing SSL certificate files onto multiple servers can be accomplished using either of the two methods outlined in this article.
 Sharing certificates between servers is a free function of your certificate at SSL.com.
 You may rekey a certificate as many times as needed at no » Continue Reading.

 The PKCS#12 or PFX format is a binary format for storing the server certificate, any intermediate certificates, and the private key into a single encryptable file.
 PFX files are usually found with the extensions .pfx and .p12.
-PFX files are typically used on Windows machines to import » Continue Reading.
+PFX files are typically used on Windows and macOS machines » Continue Reading.

 This article will show you how to combine a private key with a .p7b certificate file to create a .pfx file on Windows Internet Information Server (IIS).
 These instructions presume that you have already used “Create Certificate Request” from within IIS to generate a private key » Continue Reading.